spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 Is it possible to patch and extend the out-of-the-box applications?

 Yes.
-More details in the reference guide section on [Patching Application Starters](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#_patching_pre_built_applications) as well as documentation on Functional Composition.
+More details in the reference guide section on [Patching Application Starters](https://docs.spring.io/spring-cloud-stream-app-starters/docs/%streaming-apps-version%/reference/htmlsingle/#_patching_pre_built_applications) as well as documentation on [Functional Composition](%currentPath%/feature-guides/streams/function-composition).
-**TODO Link to functional composition.**

 <!--END_QUESTION-->